Hiya, I am Hanako and this is my blog. Get around the site on the right or read on below!

 • My Japanese Grandma

 My Japanese grandma is eighty-four and still rides her bike, even though we tell her she really better not.
 She cycles even though it takes her just as long to bike as it does to walk.
-I’ve stood on her front steps and called out ‘kiotsukete ne‘ (be careful) only for it to land on Continue reading
+I’ve stood on her front steps and called out ‘kiotsukete ne‘ (be careful) only for it to land on her hunched back as her head floats down the road and disappears.
+The last time I saw her was three weeks ago.
+Before that, I saw her five years ago and the time before that, it was a week before my tenth birthday.
+She has… Continue reading

 My Japanese Grandma